-CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Chapter / section in the NIR 3.A Enteric fermentation - CH 4 Apply a methodology that more closely reflects the country-specific conditions, for instance by moving to the IPCC tier 2 methodology for the sheep subcategory, in addition to documenting national circumstances leading to methodological choice.
-ARR 2016: A.3 The UK has revised the methodology to move to higher tier methods for several livestock categories, including for sheep, in order to improve accuracy of the UK method, to better reflect UK-specific circumstances (e.g. housing, feed, livestock size / weight / breed type).
-This is explained in the NIR in the 2018 submission, with supplementary reports detailing the UK research findings, ARR 2017 assessment - Addressing (2017 submission) Chapter 5 3.A.4 Other livestock - CH_4 and N_2O In order to increase the transparency of its reporting, the ERT recommends that the United Kingdom fully document in its NIR: (1) the method used to estimate the annual populations of horses, deer, and goats, including any adjustments to the original population data that the Party receives from national statistical agencies; and (2) the use of any additional data sources and estimations, as required by the 2006 IPCC Guidelines (volume 4, section 10.2.2 and equation 10.1).
-ARR 2016: A.5 The UK has revised the methodology for estimating horse population.
-This is explained in the NIR in the 2018 submission.
-ARR 2017 assessment - Addressing (2017 submission) Chapter 5 3.B.4 Other livestock (horses) - N 2 O The ERT recommends that the United Kingdom make an effort to determine the number of horses in stabling and the respective manure management in order to determine the fraction of the total amount of nitrogen excretion for each manure management system for category 3.(I)B.4 (manure management - horses).
-ARR 2016: A.6 The UK has revised the methodology for estimating manure management from horses.
-This is explained in the NIR in the 2018 submission.
-ARR 2017 assessment - Addressing (2017 submission) Chapter 5 3.D.a.3 Urine and dung deposited by grazing animals - N 2 O The ERT recommends that the United Kingdom increase the transparency of its NIR by providing a complete reference to the data sources used and a clear description of the method, assumptions and calculations used for estimating emissions in this category, as well as an explanation for the difference between the country-specific EF and the default EF from the 2006 IPCC Guidelines.
-ARR 2016: A.7 Now included in the 2018 NIR.
-ARR 2017 assessment - Addressing (2017 submission) Chapter 5
+CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Chapter / section in the NIR 3.A Enteric fermentation - CH4 Implement the planned improvement of digestible energy data through the commissioned research projects.
+2017 ARR A.1 Resolved.
+The UK has revised the methodology to implement the improvements derived from extensive UK research into this source category.
+This is explained in the NIR from the 2018 submission onwards.
+Chapter 5 3.A Enteric fermentation - CH4 Apply a methodology that more closely reflects the country-specific conditions, for instance by moving to the IPCC tier 2 methodology for the sheep subcategory, in addition to documenting national circumstances leading to methodological choice.
+2017 ARR A.2 Resolved.
+The UK has revised the methodology to move to higher tier methods for several livestock categories, including for sheep, in order to improve accuracy of the UK method, to better reflect UK-specific circumstances (e.g. housing, feed, livestock size / weight / breed type).
+This is explained in the NIR from the 2018 submission onwards, with supplementary reports detailing the UK research findings.
+Chapter 5 3.A.4 Other livestock - CH_4 and N_2O Fully document in the NIR: (1) the method used to estimate the annual population of horses, deer and goats, including any adjustments to the original population data that the Party receives from national statistical agencies; and (2) the use of any additional data sources and estimations, as required by the 2006 IPCC Guidelines (volume 4, section 10.2.2 and equation 10.1).
+2017 ARR A.3 Resolved.
+The UK has revised the methodology for estimating horse population and now presents details of how the AD are derived for all livestock types in the NIR from the 2018 submission onwards.
+Chapter 5 3.B.4 Other livestock (horses) - N 2 O Make efforts to determine the number of horses in stabling and the corresponding type of manure management in order to determine the fraction of the total amount of N excretion for each manure management system for category 3.B.4 (manure management - horses).
+2017 ARR A.4 Resolved.
+The UK has revised the methodology for estimating manure management from horses.
+This is explained in the NIR from the 2018 submission onwards.
+Chapter 5 3.D.a.3 Urine and dung deposited by grazing animals - N 2 O Provide complete references for the data sources, a clear description of the method, assumptions and calculations used, and an explanation for the difference between the country-specific EF and the default EF from the 2006 IPCC Guidelines.
+2017 ARR A.5 Resolved.
+All data references, and a full method description including assumptions, input data and calculation method are included in the NIR from the 2018 submission onwards.
+Chapter 5